noelwelsh/codility/README.md

 }
 ```

 I setup a quick [JMH][jmh] benchmark to compare implementations.
 I was only looking for big improvements, so I'm only reporting results below for the first solution, and `Solution4` and `Solution5` above.
-As you can see the combination of data representation and algorithmic improvements yield a speed up a bit ten times compared to the original.
+As you can see the combination of data representation and algorithmic improvements yield a speed up a bit over ten times compared to the original.
 That's pretty good for some fairly simple changes!

     [info] CodilityBenchmark.benchSolution1  thrpt    3  741.060 ± 32.291  ops/s